-I wish Duolingo could be more difficult - the whole golden tree in 16 days
+I wish Duolingo was more difficult - the whole golden tree in 16 days

 Hi folks!
 I started studying and practicing my poor English at Duolingo 22 days ago.
 I think the level of my English was (and still is) pre-intermediate and I hoped that the level of my English increase a lot with Duolingo.
 Unfortunately, the levels were really really easy and I have passed all the levels in 16 days to 5 crowns each...
 When I exercise these days after my tree has been completed, I still get the sentences to translate like "she has an apple"...
 Oh, really?
 It is a pity I cannot exercise things like phrasal verbs, all conditionals (including mixed), present perfect continuous, past perfect continuous, etc...
 Anyway, thank you all for the hard work you have spent on creating this amazing software, which would be simply brilliant if exercises would be more difficult.
 I still do a lot of mistakes in my poor English and I am unable to find the most effective way how to improve it.
 The form of teaching and exercising at Duolingo (using tablet and computer and not searching in obsolete textbooks) is just for my needs and I feel this is the way how I want to learn English.
 I am keeping exercising with you guys and trying to keep up the daily goal each day.
 If someone is willing to correct my mistakes in this text, I would love that.
 Thank you.

 As a native English speaker, I don't think Duolingo can help you anymore – judging from this post, your English is MUCH better than you think.
 The best course of action for you would be to get a private teacher or some American/British friends to speak with.
 Best of luck!